PLC Programming Series for SLC 500, MicroLogix, and ControlLogix controllers.

 Highlights essential techniques and practices for using RSLogix 5000 development software and the ControlLogix controller platform.
 It is meant specifically to help those who are familiar with basic PLC logic and control development, but are transitioning to Allen Bradley’s more powerful PAC control systems.
-It addresses many key elements that must be fully understood to become proficient in building ControlLogix based projects.
+It addresses key elements that are necessary for becoming proficient in building ControlLogix based projects.